Mildred Holland: Life and career

+In 1892-1893 season Holland toured in Steele MacKaye's Paul Kauvar in the role of the title character's wife, Diane; a tour which began at the Lee Avenue Academy in Brooklyn followed by further performances in that city at the Star Theater.
+The show subsequently toured to theaters in Virginia, North Carolina, Florida, Georgia, Alabama, Louisiana, Texas, Tennessee, Arkansas, Illinois, Wisconsin, Michigan, Ohio, Missouri, Indiana, Pennsylvania, Delaware, New Jersey, and Washington D.C.
+The show also toured to Canada in late 1893.
+In the summer of 1894 she was engaged at the Lyceum Theater in Buffalo, New York to star in a new play by Oliver J. Booth, The Dagger and the Rose, in which she portrayed Louise Demarville.
+The following autumn she was engaged at the Bijou Theatre in Pittsburgh as May Harvey in the play Old Glory, which she subsequently performed on tour to theaters in Ohio (1894) Illinois (1894), Indiana (1895), Massachusetts (1895), and New York (1895) among many other U.S. States.

-Holland was born in Chicago and studied under Augustin Daly at the Chicago Conservatory.
-She made her first appearance in 1890 at Hermann's Bleeker Hall in New York and went on to act in repertory theatre for a good part of her career.
+In 1896 Holland portrayed Lady Sneerwell in The School for Scandal at the Grand Opera House in Memphis.
+She went on to act in repertory theatre for a good part of her career.
 On Broadway, she directed and acted in The Lily and the Prince (1911) and The Triumph of an Empress (1911) in addition to acting in Camille (1911) and Tales of Rigo (1927).
 She also worked in vaudeville.
 Holland translated plays from French for use in her troupe's productions.

 Her first film appearance was in 1912, in the short Two Old Pals with Otto Breitkreutz.
 Outside of the theater and film, Holland was president of the Actors' Church Alliance and vice president of the Professional Women's League besides being active in other organizations.
 Her spouse was Edward C. White.
 She died on January 17, 1944, in New York City at the age of 74.